 If you have specific questions relating to self-employer/sole trader accounts which we have not covered here, then please feel free to get in touch for a no obligation discussion.

-We have more than ten years’ experience of supporting a range of self-employed individuals with their accounting requirements, from bookkeeping support, self-assessment tax returns, personal tax planning and IR35 contract advice.
+We have more than ten years’ experience of supporting a range of self-employed individuals with their accounting requirements, from bookkeeping support, self-assessment tax returns, and personal tax planning.